Galveston Texas : Seafood Industry, Railroad Museum and More!

 If you are interested in learning the answers to these questions plus even how to make a seashell wreath, click on this link: Galveston, Oh Galveston!

-I think that it is about time for my hubby and me to make another trip to Galveston, soak up some of those sea breezes and dine on some of their fresh seafood.
-As often as we have visited this enticing coastal city we have yet to take in all of the sites!
+I think that it is about time for my hubby and me to make another trip to Galveston from Houston, soak up some of those sea breezes, and dine on some of their fresh seafood.
+As often as we have visited this enticing coastal city, we have yet to take in all of the sites!
 It is time to do a little more exploring!